 Technical Data Processing Policy – Version 1.1 17-05-18

-This website is built and hosting on the Fledge Content Management System stack (“Fledge”) and we describe here how this underlying technology works and the principles put in place with our website technology provider to observe personal data processing obligations.
+This website is built and hosting on the Fledge Content Management System stack (“Fledge”) and we describe here how this underlying technology works and the principles and privacy we put in place with our website technology provider to observe personal data processing obligations.